auth0/docs/articles/tokens/concept/jwt-claims-naming-rules.md

 # Naming Rules for JSON Web Token (JWT) Claims

-When naming JSON Web Token (JWT) claims, make sure you avoid name collisions, especially if you are using self-defined [custom claims].
+When naming JSON Web Token (JWT) claims, make sure you avoid name collisions, especially if you are using self-defined [custom claims](/scopes/current/custom-claims).
 When collisions occur, it can be difficult to tease apart two claims of the same name that contain differing information.

 ## Types of claims

 There are two types of claims:

-* Reserved
+* Reserved: Claims defined by the [JWT specification](https://tools.ietf.org/html/rfc7519) to ensure interoperability with third-party, or external, applications.
-* Custom
+* Custom: Claims that you define yourself.
+Name these claims carefully to avoid collision with reserved claims or other custom claims.

 ### Reserved claims

-The JWT specification defines seven reserved claims that are not required, but are recommended to allow interoperability with other third-party applications.
+The JWT specification defines seven reserved claims that are not required, but are recommended to allow interoperability with [third-party applications](/applications/application-types#third-party-applications).
 These are:

 * iss (issuer): Issuer of the JWT
 * sub (subject): Subject of the JWT (the user)